 A payment gateway is basically a service provided by e-commerce applications that merchants can make use of when their customers are making payments either through e-businesses, online retailers, using bricks and clicks or even traditional brick and mortar shop.
 This works exactly like physical POS systems found in many retail outlets around the world.

 It connects a merchant to the authorizing bank or processor that is acting as the front-end connection to the card brands.
-Submitted orders can then be completed by using HTTPS protocol that takes charge of securely communicating information from one party involved to another.
+Submitted orders can then be completed by using the HTTPS protocol that takes charge of securely communicating information from one party involved to another.
 Gateways communicate with the bank or processor using web-based connections, dial-up connections or privately held leased lines.
 Some of these payment gateways can often convert currencies when transactions are made by two parties residing in different countries.

 How does payment gateway protect your customer?

 One of the core concerns of payment gateways is to protect the security needs of your consumers.
 This merchant service does that by:

 - Encrypting credit card numbers and all other sensitive information.
 This will guarantee that the information will be securely passed from the customer to the merchant to the payment processor

 - Automatically screening orders for possibilities of fraud even before authorization request is sent to the processor